Article cover image

 TE

-Meet the Mumbai Dabbawallas- Take a look into the work of those without whom the lunchtime in Mumbai would be unimaginable- the Dabbawallas.
-You can spot many in the crowded local trains and double deckers by their white uniform and Gandhi caps, working with Six Sigma efficiency.
-They cart around hundreds of lunch boxes daily and contribute to the city’s culinary culture this way.
-If you want to meet them, go to the footpath outside the Church Gate Station, which serves as their reviewing point to count thedabbasbefore taking them to their customers.
+Meet the Mumbai Dabbawallas-Take a look into the work of those without whom lunchtime in Mumbai would be unimaginable – the Dabbawallas.
+You can spot many of them in crowded local trains and double-deckers, dressed in white uniforms and Gandhi caps, working with Six Sigma efficiency.
+They deliver hundreds of lunch boxes daily and contribute significantly to the city’s culinary culture.

 Take a Bollywood tour- Mumbai is the home to Bollywood (Indian Film Industry) and no visit to this city is complete without experiencing the feel of being inside the premier functional studio.
 Get a close-in glimpse of live shooting, see the production room, understand the nitty-gritty of film-making process and get to see the technical works like dubbing, animation and editing.
 You can also choose to attend a live entertainment show and the movie screenings in this ‘City of Dreams’.